 Every Spring

 LDR-790 Capstone Planning & Design 3.00-

 Students will research background information related to their chosen capstone project topic, diagnose the work, consider interventions, investigate methodologies, identify populations and settings, and complete the rough draft of a project proposal.
 This course is graded S/U.

 Take LDR-783.
 (Required, Previous). | Take LDR-785.
 (Required, Previous).

 LDR-793 Proposal Defense 2.00-

 The Project Proposal Defense is a collaboration between the student and their advisor in which the student finalizes the background information, diagnosis, and plan for the intervention and defends that document and plan before their committee.
-This course is graded S/U
+This course is graded S/U Take LDR-790.

-Take LDR-790.
 (Required, Previous).

 LDR-795 Capstone 3.00-

 Candidates register for individual advisement between the student and the Capstone Chair in the final semester of the program.
 This course focuses on completing the final draft of the capstone and preparing for its defense/presentation.
 If students need additional semesters, they must remain continuously enrolled in LDR 796 until they successfully complete and defend the capstone project.
 This course is graded S/U.

 Take LDR-793.
 (Required, Previous).

-LDR-796 Capstone Continuation
+LDR-796 Capstone Continuation -

 If students needs additional time beyond LDR 795, they must remain continuously enrolled in Capstone Continuation until completing and successfully defending the final draft of the capstone.
 This continuation course does not bear course credits but does have a course fee rate that is equal to one hour of tuition.
 This course is graded S/U.

 Take LDR-795.
 (Required, Previous).

 LSM-201 Quality Management & Lean Six Sigma 3.00- This course introduces quality management, control and improvement in manufacturing processes.
 Students will learn lean enterprise, six sigma, statistical process control, management and planning tools.
 Upon successful course completion, students will be able to apply techniques required to successfully control and improve quality in manufacturing processes Every Spring LSM-202 Inventory, Warehousing, & Negotiations 3.00- This course teaching students the analytical skills that are necessary for the understanding of inventory and warehousing management knowledge and principles.
 This course introduces the importance of the roles and functions of inventory and warehousing operations in logistics and supply chain management.
 This course also provides students with the basic knowledge and skills regarding the design, management of warehousing operations, and the basic theoretical models of bargaining.
 Every Fall LSM-240 Intro Logistics and SCM 3.00- An introduction to the analysis and design of domestic and international logistics systems and supply chain management.
 Topics include transportation, warehousing, inventory control, materials handling and packaging, plant and warehouse location decisions, sourcing, and financial analysis of supply chain performance.
 Concepts and practices that provide firms with a global competitive advantage are emphasized.
-Take AIM-123.
-(Required, Previous). | Take BUS-110 or BUS-109.
+Take AIM-123 BUS-109.
 (Required, Previous).
-Every Fall LSM-310 Procurement and Supply Chain Mgt 3.00- This course explores the critical role of strategic sourcing and procurement in global supply chain management by emphasizing the development of effective procurement strategies, negotiation skills, and risk management techniques.
-Students will learn to optimize supply chain efficiency and effectiveness through the use of Key Performance Indicators associated with the movement of goods, information and funds.
-Other topics include supplier selection, relationship management, quality assurance and performance evaluation.
+Every Fall LSM-320 Advanced Logistics 3.00- Provides in-depth knowledge on the application of logistics services from original sourcing through delivery of finished products in the supply chain.
+Focuses on fundamental logistics functions such as purchasing, procurement, forecasting, inventory control, scheduling, 3PLs, and distribution channels.
+Take LSM-240.
+(Required, Previous).
+Every Fall LSM-330 Global Logistics and SCM 3.00- Addresses logistics and supply chain management in the global environment: global procurement and sourcing, methods of entry, international contracts, terms of trade, terms of payout, international modes, international insurance, managing global transaction risks, and developing strategic advantages in the global supply chain.
+The course addresses environmental, sustainable, and cultural decisions that affect logistics and supply chain processes.
 Take LSM-240.
 (Required, Previous).